 A beam or a post that has split or shifted can cause the flooring above it to bow and/or crack.
 The money spent on these repairs can sometimes be more than the foundation repair itself.
 Deducting these expenditures will lower the value of the home you are selling.

 You can develop cracks in your exterior walls because of a shifting foundation.
 Structural issues such as this are often the result of a damaged foundation.
 Structural problems are sometimes more visible than the actual foundation issue.
 This can, in turn, cause your curb appeal to dwindle as well.
 This can mean lower home values for you and possibly your neighbors as well.
 Often times we do not see the early warning signs of issues with our home.

 "I'm Not Planning on Selling My Home Right Now"

 Does that mean you should not be worried about the value of your home?
 You should always be aware of your home's value and the things that you can do to increase it.
-The value of your home will have an impact on the interest rate and amount of any loan, whether it be student or home improvement, that you may seek in the future.

-A bad foundation will also lead to an increase in your homeowner’s insurance as well.
+A bad foundation could lead to an increase in your homeowner’s insurance as well.
 The cost of this insurance is directly related to the condition of your home.
 You have to factor in the increase of the insurance as well as the other costs.
 This will determine whether your home has truly decreased in value when you eventually sale it.